filecoin-project/specs/content/vm/_index.md

 ### Addresses

 Each actor has an address.
-Address from `t00` to `t099` are reserved to built-in singleton actors, the first non-singleton actor starts from `t0100`.
+Address from `t00` to `t099` are reserved for Genesis Actors, the first user created actor starts from `t0100`.

 ### Actor Methods